 Since we began our journey as Palate Club Ambassadors back in November, Aubrey and I have traveled all over California and made a quick stop in Washington.
-We leave in three days and will be gone for two weeks to our first international destination; Australia.
-Our mission; to document different wine Australian regions through photo and video and make connections with wineries to buy/import wine in the future.
-We will use the content we capture for Palate Club to beautify the app, social media and You Tube Channel.
+We leave in three days for two weeks in Australia, our first international wine destination.
+Our mission is to document different Australian wine regions through photo and video.
+Additionally, we’ll make connections with wineries to buy import wine from in the future.
+Needless to say, we’re experts on how to plan a trip to wine country and want to share our best tips with you.

 Keep in mind, because we are traveling for Palate Club we do structure our trips heavily to make them as purposeful as possible.
-You don’t need to be quite as regimented (unless you want to be) but it will help you to have a plan so you make the most out of your trip.
+You don’t need to be quite as regimented, unless you want to be.
+But it will help you to have a plan so you make the most out of your trip.
 I have learned a HUGE amount while planning wine trips with Aubrey over the last few months.
-For the purpose of inspiring other wine professionals to learn through travel; I thought it might be helpful to share.
+For the purpose of inspiring other wine professionals to learn through travel, I thought it would be helpful to share.

 Get the Basics Covered

-Start at the beginning, look at a map.
-Decide where you are going(duh) and which regions you want to see and what wineries/ restaurants/ destinations etc you want to see while you are there.
-Decided what your budget is per day.
-Check and see if you need Visa’s etc. See what the average wait time (if any) and cost is for a Visa if you are traveling internationally.
+To start, look at a map.
+Decide where you are going, which regions you want to see and what wineries/ restaurants/ destinations etc you want to visit while there.
+Next, determing your daily budget.
+Check to see if you need visa’s or other paperwork to enter the country.
+See what the average wait time (if any) and cost is for a visa if you are traveling internationally.

 Once you decide on your route, book your flights!
 If you are travelling to more than one destination within another country, book your local flights and trains.
 Another option is available in Europe is Blah Blah Car.
 Next, book those Air Bnb’s or hotels.
 The longer you wait to book your accommodations the less likely you are to find a good one.
 Trust me, we have seen some weird things when we waited until the last minute to book accommodations… I won’t go into detail.
 Your stay will always be better with hot running water, wifi, a good neighborhood and clean sheets.
 Oh and before you think about drinking and driving keep it real.
 You know you aren’t spitting out all that Champagne after visiting 5 different Grand Marque Champagne houses in Reims, just get a driver.